 The University does not take disciplinary action against students who shelp others get medical attention for emergencies like alcohol poisoning or drug overdose.
 For signs of alcohol poisoning and other safety tips read the new student safety guide.

 Many students, faculty, staff, and members of the community want to exercise their freedom of expression regarding current events at rallies and demonstrations.
 Although many of these events are safe, crowds can be targets for violence or create opportunity for violence.
 The following tips are offered for personal awareness and not to discourage participation.

 The University of Virginia has invested in personal protective equipment, purchased from local vendors, to distribute to students, faculty and staff members as the University reopens.

 Vice President for Safety and Security and University Police Chief Timothy Longo joined local first reponders and health experts in the Live Town Hall sponsored by the Thomas Jefferson Health District on May 8.
 The panel answered questions related to local COVID-19 cases and investigations, re-opening businesses, and other community questions.
 The full webinar is available.

 The universal use of cloth face coverings helps stop the spread of COVID-19.
-The Center for Disease Control strongly recommends wearing cloth face coverings in public places, particularly where it might not be possible to maintain at leat 6 feet of physical distance from others.
+The state of Virginia requires anyone over the age of 10 to wear a face mask while inside a public building or business establishment.
 Face coverings help contain the wearer's respiratory droplets when she or he coughs, sneezes or even talks.